1. Home

 • A Sejh or Sadharan Paath, is a non-continuous reading of the Guru Granth Sahib from beginning to end.
 If such an endeavor is underway on behalf of the new born it is read to completion at this time and the family celebrates the Bhog, or conclusion.

 • A Hukam or random verse is read from the Guru Granth.
 The first letter of the verse determines the first letter of the name chosen for the child.
 A name may be suggested by the one reading and is decided on by the family members.
-The suffix of Kaur follows the name of baby girl.
-The suffix of Singh follows the name of a baby boy.
+The suffix of Kaur completes the name of a baby girl.
+The suffix of Singh completes the name of a baby boy.

 • The first five and final verses of Anand Sahib, "The Song of Bliss", are sung or recited.